qtje/qtjev2/media/help/quickstart.md

 ## Additional Content Guidelines

-I won't well you want to do, but I'm pretty sure Kant says I have to tell you what I'm going to do:
+I won't tell you what to do, but I'm pretty sure Kant says I have to tell you what I'm going to do:

 * Upgrading from yellow to green
 * Wandering the Time Ocean forever